-The U.S. Championship and most other tournaments play with the official U.S. National Kubb Championship Rules.
+The U.S. Championship and most other U.S. tournaments play with the official U.S. National Kubb Championship Rules.
 The U.S. Championship rules were developed from the World Championship rules.
 The rules document was created by a collaboration between the U.S. Championship and Des Moines Kubb Club.
 It is the most in-depth kubb rules document in the world.
 Some phases and situations in kubb can be complicated and potentially indefinable by any ruleset.
 If a situation is not covered in these rules, the decision shall be made in accordance with fairness, with decisions being influenced by the spirit of the game.
 Often a logical extension of the closest existing rule or the principles embodied in the rules will provide guidance for determining the resolution.

 For tournaments, the below dimensions are used: